chauhanmohit/pusher_demo/README.md

 * run the "rackup" command

-* This will launch the Ruby sinatra app at port number 9292
+* The above command will launch the Ruby sinatra app at port number 9292

-* The open http://localhost:9292 in any of desired
+* Then open http://localhost:9292 in any of desired

 ......